 1. Lay a River Rock Border

-Every river rock is different, which makes river rock a forgiving material when used as a border.
+Every river rock is different, which makes this a forgiving material when used as a border.
 You don’t have to be perfect.
-You can lay the rocks down however you like and your garden will look pretty.
+You can arrange the rocks however you’d like and your garden will look pretty.

 2. Install a Paver Stone Pathway

 Next choose your pathway material.
-I went with square pavers.
-You could use flagstone or nothing at all if you want to make it easy.
-I like flagstone since it’s more forgiving like river rock.
-But I didn’t consider that when I chose pavers.
+I used square paver stepping stones.
+You might prefer flagstone since it’s more forgiving, but I didn’t consider that when I chose pavers.

 Pavers require precision.

-You’ll also need to consider how the pavers will fit within your space.
+You’ll also need to consider how the stepping stones will fit within your space.
 Maybe you wanted them 14 inches apart, but they’ll fit better 11 inches apart, for instance.

 Dig Your Paver Trench

-Once you’ve figured out where you’d like your pavers to go, stake your string on each side of your future paver path.
+Next stake some string on each side of your future paver path as markers.
 Set the pavers to the side and start digging a trench along your defined path.